How to Use the Command 'Move-Item' in PowerShell (with Examples)

 -LiteralPath

-: This argument represents the new name or path of the file or directory.
+: The new path or name for the file or directory.

 Use case 4: Move multiple files into an existing directory, keeping the filenames unchanged